 The department offers a financial package that funds the five years that a student is in the graduate program.
 This support package combines Research Fellowships and Graduate Student Instructor (GSI) positions for a total of 5 years of support.
 Both Research Fellowships and GSI Positions include tuition coverage in the Fall and Winter terms, a stipend or salary, and health insurance.

 As a Research Fellow, students engage in their own research and research in collaboration with their faculty mentor in Psychology.
 As a Graduate Student Instructor, the student is employed to work with a faculty member in teaching a course.
-The financial offer is equivalent for all students admitted into any of the six areas of psychology with a few differences for the students in Clinical Psychology.
+The financial offer is equivalent for all students admitted into any of the six areas of psychology with a few differences for students in the Clinical Science Area.

 The graduate program is composed of two phases:

-- Years 3–5 when a student is conducting their dissertation research and strengthening other skills.
+- Candidacy: Years 3–5 when a student is conducting their dissertation research and strengthening other skills.

-During years 3–5, students begin their dissertation research and have the opportunity to expand their teaching experiences with four additional terms of GSI support.
+During years 3–5, students begin their dissertation research and have the opportunity to expand their teaching experiences with three additional terms of GSI support.
 Most students will be a GSI during the third and fourth years.
 In the final year, students are supported as a Research Fellow for two academic terms to facilitate the completion of their dissertation by the end of the fifth year.
-During years 3–5, students have one more summer of support in year 3 as a Research Fellow.
-Only health insurance is provided during the 4th summer.
-Mentors may be able to provide financial support during the 4th summer, and students should discuss this with their mentor.
+During the third and fourth summers students are again supported as Research Fellows.

 Clinical Science Program